Pradumnasaraf/DDRSS/README.md

 </details>

-- Run `python3 main.py` in terminal for running the bot.
+- Run `python3 main.py` in the terminal for running the bot.

 ## 🎯 Aim of the project: